microchipgnu/micro-agi/README.md

 ## Introduction

 Welcome to `micro-agi`, an innovative React-based framework designed for building and orchestrating role-player, AI autonomous agents.
 This project, inspired by the vast potential of the JavaScript ecosystem, provides a unique approach to managing AI agents in both browser and server-based applications.

-## What is micro-agi?

-`micro-agi` enables the creation of AI autonomous agents using a structured, JSX-style syntax.
-This framework facilitates the development of sophisticated AI agents that can perform a variety of tasks autonomously and interact with each other to solve complex problems.

-`micro-agi` is built around three fundamental components: Team, Agent, and Task.
-Each plays a crucial role in the orchestration of AI autonomous agents.
-Let's delve deeper into these components.

-### Team

-A `Team` is a container that groups a collection of `Agent` components.
-It represents a collaborative unit within which agents can interact, delegate tasks, and combine their efforts to achieve common objectives.

-- **Purpose:** Acts as a collaborative environment for agents.
-- **Usage:** Define a `Team` to encapsulate a group of agents working towards a shared goal.

-### Agent

-An `Agent` is an individual entity within a `Team` with a specific role and set of responsibilities.
-Each agent can be assigned one or more tasks.

-- **Roles:** Define the role of an agent (e.g., designer, developer) to specify its function within the team.
-- **Autonomy:** Agents can work independently or collaborate with other agents.
-- **Interaction:** Agents within the same team can communicate and delegate tasks among themselves.
-- **Tools Compatibility**: Agents can be attributed tools that are compatible with Langchain, enhancing their capabilities in natural language processing and understanding.

-### Task

-A `Task` is an actionable item assigned to an agent.
-It defines what needs to be done and can include specific parameters or requirements.

-- **Flexibility:** Tasks can range from simple to complex and can be dynamically assigned or re-assigned to agents.
-- **Customizable:** Each task can be tailored with specific descriptions, parameters, and tools needed for completion.
-- **Tools Assignment**: Tasks can be assigned specific tools compatible with Langchain, allowing for more sophisticated processing and execution.

 ## How It Works